 - Location: Kamajura (1-hour train ride from Tokyo)

-Said to be constructed in 1252 from melted Chinese coins, the bronze Great Buddha of Kamakura is one of the most fascinating historical landmarks in the country.
+Said to be constructed in 1252 from melted Chinese coins, the bronze Great Buddha of Kamakura is one of the most fascinating historical landmarks in the country and easy to visit as a day trip from Tokyo.

 It originally stood proud within the walls of a large temple hall, but after frequent typhoons and tsunamis during the 14th and 15th centuries, the temple was destroyed, leaving the originally gold-plated Amida Buddha tarnished due to inevitable weathering and possible thievery.